rr34/time-v3/awim/README.md

 Navigate to the test/ directory included:
 !(readme-images/tutorial-02.png)

-Apparently nothing will happen, but there should be a new file in the code directory with the extension '.awim'.
+Apparently nothing will happen, but there should be a new file in the code directory with the extension `.awim`.
 This file is a pickle of the ImageAWIMData object to be used to tag images in a later step.

-Also, in the 'code output dump/' directory should be two files, 'cal output.csv' and 'ref df.csv'. 'cal output.csv' is the original calibration '.csv' file **plus** the program's calculation filled in step-by-step, like a math scratchpad.
-The 'ref df.csv' file is a '.csv' of the pandas dataframe of the data points used to make the best fit models for the 'CameraAWIMData' object.
+Also, in the `code output dump/` directory should be two files, `cal output.csv` and `ref df.csv`. `cal output.csv` is the original calibration `.csv` file **plus** the program's calculation filled in step-by-step, like a math scratchpad.
+The `ref df.csv` file is a `.csv` of the pandas dataframe of the data points used to make the best fit models for the `CameraAWIMData` object.
 These outputs make debugging a calibration easier.

 ### Visualize the Camera Data
-You can visualize the pickled 'CameraAWIMData' object file by the selecting the menu item then navigating to the '.awim' file:
+You can visualize the pickled `CameraAWIMData` object file by the selecting the menu item then navigating to the `.awim` file:
 !(readme-images/tutorial-03.png)

 You should see two plots:
 !(readme-images/tutorial-04.png)

-Also, there should be a new file 'code output dump/camera awim data.txt' that contains overall data about the camera/lens calibrated.
+Also, there should be a new file `code output dump/camera awim data.txt` that contains overall data about the camera/lens calibrated.
 This file would be overwritten in a future calibration, but the user can move and rename it for reference as detailed camera data.

 ### Use the Camera Data to Tag an Image
-Select 'Load camera' and select the '.awim' file:
+Select `Load camera` and select the `.awim` file:
 !(readme-images/tutorial-05.png)

-Select 'Load image' and select one of the PNG files in the 'test files/' directory.
+Select `Load image` and select one of the PNG files in the `test files/` directory.
 ![](readme-images/tutorial-06.png)

 The camera and image will be displayed in the program and user is prompted to enter some more data.

-Please open the 'test files/photoshoot data template.xlsx' as it contains information to be copy-pasted into AWIM.
+Please open the `test files/photoshoot data template.xlsx` as it contains information to be copy-pasted into AWIM.
 Copy-paste the lat,long, use 287 for the elevation, then copy-paste the moment string into AWIM:
 !(readme-images/tutorial-07.png)

-Should look like this after you select 'Pixel x,y on horizon, with known azimuth to pixel' from the drop-down menu:
+Should look like this after you select `Pixel x,y on horizon, with known azimuth to pixel` from the drop-down menu:
 !(readme-images/tutorial-08.png)

-Click 'Continue', enter more data from the spreadsheet, then click 'Show Data', and you will see a computer-generated Center AzAlt for the image:
+Click `Continue`, enter more data from the spreadsheet, then click `Show Data`, and you will see a computer-generated Center AzAlt for the image:
 !(readme-images/tutorial-09.png)

-When you click "Generate PNG with Data', a new PNG file will appear in the 'test files/' directory that ends in ' - awim.png'.
+When you click `Generate PNG with Data`, a new PNG file will appear in the `test files/` directory that ends in ` - awim.png`.
 It is a PNG with AWIM data tagged.

-Also, there should be a new file 'code output dump/image awim data.txt' that contains the text of the AWIM tag.
+Also, there should be a new file `code output dump/image awim data.txt` that contains the text of the AWIM tag.
 It currently includes location, capture moment, and image dimensions, which I will remove (TODO) when I update the program to transfer over all EXIF data.
 Also, I intend (TODO) to have this file generated with a matching filename ID alongside tagged images for users to access the data quickly.

 The resulting tagged PNG has all the information required to know which direction **each pixel** was pointed relative to Earth!
 The information is contained in just a small amount of almost-human-readable text!